Services and Rates

 Requests for expedited delivery (faster turnaround times than normal) require prepayment of rush fees, starting at 20% of the original estimate, in addition to the deposit.

 To establish a rate estimate for an editing or proofreading project, I will require a small sample from both the body of the text and any documentation (if any) for editing/proofreading.
 I offer a free, short sample edit of your copy, provided upon request.

 Please see my FAQs and Resources page for more details.

-For short projects consisting of less than 40K words, full payment of the agreed-upon estimate is required before work begins.
+For short projects consisting of less than 40K words, full payment of the estimate is required before work begins.